An ongoing effort to expand our understanding of the history of Johns Hopkins and weave that history into the university experience

-The university takes its name from 19th-century Maryland philanthropist Johns Hopkins, an entrepreneur and abolitionist with Quaker roots who believed in improving public health and education in Baltimore and beyond.
+The university takes its name from 19th-century Maryland philanthropist Johns Hopkins, an entrepreneur with Quaker roots who believed in improving public health and education in Baltimore and beyond.

 Mr. Hopkins, one of 11 children, made his fortune in the wholesale business and by investing in emerging industries, notably the Baltimore and Ohio Railroad, of which he became a director in 1847.
 In his will, he set aside $7 million to establish a hospital and affiliated training colleges, an orphanage, and a university.
 At the time, it was the largest philanthropic bequest in U.S. history.